TC2005B/Game-Design/Game_Design_Document.md

 ## Themes

-1. Forest
+1. Motherboard
   1. Mood
-    1. Dark, calm, foreboding
+    1. Calm, neutral
   2. Objects
     1. _Ambient_
       1. Fireflies
       2. Beams of moonlight
       3. Tall grass
     2. _Interactive_
-      1. Wolves
+      1. Components
-      2. Goblins
+      2. Breakable objects
-      3. Rocks
+      3. Non-breakable objects
-2. Castle
+2. RAM
   1. Mood
-    1. Dangerous, tense, active
+    1. Confusing, active
   2. Objects
     1. _Ambient_
-      1. Rodents
+      1. Labyrinth walls
-      2. Torches
-      3. Suits of armor
     2. _Interactive_
-      1. Guards
+      1. RAM
-      2. Giant rats
-      3. Chests

 _(example)_

 ## Game Flow

-1. Player starts in forest
+1. Player starts in the motherboard
-2. Pond to the left, must move right
-3. To the right is a hill, player jumps to traverse it (&quot;jump&quot; taught)
+2. The player can move with the arrow keys
+3. The player can explore freely the motherboard seeking for components
-4. Player encounters castle - door&#39;s shut and locked
+4. Player encounters a component and enters it
-5. There&#39;s a window within jump height, and a rock on the ground
-6. Player picks up rock and throws at glass (&quot;throw&quot; taught)
-7. … etc.
+5. *Each component will have different mechanics

 _(example)_